khakhalin/notes/dictionary.md

 **Document store** (db): instead of rows, returns XML documents or something similar. [wiki](https://en.wikipedia.org/wiki/Document-oriented_database)

 **Drop-in replacement** (prog): Replacing part of the code without rewriting anything else.
 Aka "bug for bug compatibility" (drop-in will only work if all idiosynctratic bugs match exactly).

+**Dremio** (db): Position themselves as "Data Lakehouse" (a wordplay on [[datalake]] and [[dwh]]?)
+They claim that it's a datalake solution, but unlike typical approaches that allow only limited querying (e.g. Amazon S3 with Athena), this one can directly support analytical work and dashboarding.
+But aparently quite expensive.
+[1](https://docs.dremio.com/current/), [2](https://dashboardfox.com/blog/what-is-dremio-and-how-can-it-be-used-in-business-intelligence/)

 **DSS** (db): Decision Support System.
 Executive dashboards, medical diagnosis systems etc.